otaviocc/otaviocc.github.com/_posts/2018-03-08-distinct-by.md

 // ["some", "cat", "do"]
 ```

-Not complex, but a nice snippet to have around.
+Not complex, but a great tool to have in the utility belt.